mojowebinc/mojowebinc/_posts/design/2016-02-07-ss-download-guide.md

 The **Companyone SoftwareStore** offers employees improved accessibility to business applications.
 In addition to reducing download times for applications, the **SoftwareStore** provides increased security by reducing the threat of downloading malicious software outside the **Companyone** intranet.

-Each employee at **Companyone** has a **SoftwareStore** profile that lists all assigned applications and whether they have been downloaded.
+Each employee at **Companyone** has a **SoftwareStore** profile that lists all assigned applications and indicates if an application has been downloaded.
 There is no need to login to the **SoftwareStore** as it automatically detects your computer’s unique address.

 If you have any questions or issues about accessing the **SoftwareStore** and downloading an application, please contact Security Administration (555.555.5555).